 Best Trails 1 Snake River - Kirkwood Ranch Lucile, ID Hiking Snake River - Kirkwood Ranch is a 10.4 mile out and back trail located near Lucile, Idaho and is rated as moderate.
 The trail is primarily used for hiking and is accessible from March until November.
 2 Seven Devils Loop Riggins, ID Hiking 3 Rapid River Riggins, ID HikingEquestrian 4 The Seven Devils Riggins, ID Scenic Driving 5 Summit Trail To Bear Mountain Trail Imnaha, OR Hiking Best Hiking Best Mountain Biking Best Trail Running Loon Lake Loop and Beyond Riggins, ID Seven Devils Loop Rapid River Hells Canyon Loop Hells Canyon Bench 'High' Trail (Backpacking) View More Recent Reviews Loon Lake Loop and Beyond by Aaron Mc (256) 3 months ago 1 Completed 1 Reviews I would give this 4 stars, but due to fires in the area within the last couple of years there are many downed trees on the trail.
 The area is recovering very nicely though.
 The ground is green and lush, just expect to see many burnt trees.
 Also, note the trail does not fully loop around the lake!
 In order to get to the bomber crash site you must cross a creek on the far side (no bridge) and walk a through a thick, sometimes wet grassy area without a trail.
 I didn't learn this until after I had turned around so I'll be going back for the plane next year!
 Seven Devils Loop by David Neumann (116) 4 months ago 1 Completed 1 Reviews I've hiked this loop numerous times and have always found it to be an outstanding wilderness trip.
 Of course, you can hike the loop in either direction but I would recommend counter-clockwise.
 You will want to deviate from the loop and locate your campsites at the many lakes which are located on trails which head toward the main crest.
 Sheep, Echo and Baldy are among my favorites.
 You will add to the mileage by camping off the loop, but you will also find much more scenic and enjoyable camps.
 The east side of the range is much drier than the west with fewer camping areas.
 Experienced hikers can complete this loop as an overnight, but to savor the experience, I would recommend 3-4 days at least.
 The access road which is 17 miles long leaves Highway 95 south of Riggins.
 It is primarily dirt and/or gravel and gets a little rough near the end; best for higher clearance vehicles.
 There are two campgrounds near the trail head.
 Loon Lake Loop and Beyond by Ryan Hawker (87) about 2 years ago 6 Completed 1 Reviews This is a great lake to hike into for many reasons!
 The scenery is awesome is just one reason among many others, but the main reason is the remain of a World War 2 plane that rest at the south end of the lake.
-The Seven Devils by Krista Call (75) about 3 years ago 0 Completed 1 Reviews Definitely worth the drive!
+The Seven Devils by Krista Call (75) over 3 years ago 0 Completed 1 Reviews Definitely worth the drive!
 Take a camera and a jacket.
 May be super hot in the valley but when you get up there it's pretty chilly! lots of trails ranging from moderate to difficult.